Ontim-Nath02/Temperature-Humidity-Control-System/README.md

 4. Industrial environment control
 5. Home automation systems

+## 🛠️ How to Run

+1. Open the project in Proteus
+2. Load the HEX file into Arduino
+3. Run simulation
+4. Adjust potentiometers to change setpoints

 # Conclusion
 This project demonstrates a complete embedded control system combining sensing, processing, display, and actuation.
 With real-time adjustable setpoints and safety alarms, it closely resembles practical industrial temperature control systems.